MyNameIsTrez/array-based-hash-table-in-c/README.md

 ## How it works

-Let's assume that `#define BUCKET_COUNT 420` has been changed from 420 to 2 for a moment.
+Let's assume that the bucket count is 2 for a moment.

 `main()` then pushes into the `persons` array in this order:
 1. `trez`, with an age of 7